 The Isle of Wight is better than Cornwall

 Okay, okay, no need to argue.
-There is a genuine fact here: more of the Isle of Wight landscape is designated as an Area of Outstanding Natural Beauty (AONB) than Cornwall (when viewed as a proportion of total land mass).
+There is a genuine, if random fact here: more of the Isle of Wight landscape is designated as an Area of Outstanding Natural Beauty (AONB) than Cornwall (when viewed as a proportion of total land mass).

 More than half (189 square kilometres to be precise) of England’s largest offshore island has been awarded this status that protects the landscape and coastline.
 While Cornwall’s AONB amounts to 958 square kilometres, but the county of Kernow itself totals around 3,563km2.